massline.info

 Communist Organisation of India (M-L)

-Formed in 1985 as a merger of 6 CPI(ML) groups.
-Led by Kanu Sanyal who was one of the leaders of the Naxalbari revolt.
-Near the rightist end of the CPI(ML) spectrum.
+Kanu Sanyal, who was one of the leaders of the Naxalbari revolt, was elected General Secretary of COI(ML).
+The organization was near the right end of the CPI(ML) spectrum.

 In the summer of 2003 the COI-ML merged with the CPI(ML) Unity Initiative to form a new organization which attempted to reclaim the original CPI(ML) name, but which I refer to as CPI(ML) [Sanyal Group] to avoid confusion.
-(In January 2005, this CPI(ML) [Sanyal Group] is scheduled to merge with CPI(ML) Red Flag, and use the CPI(ML) name for the new party.)
+(In January 2005, this CPI(ML) [Sanyal Group] merged with CPI(ML) Red Flag, and uses the CPI(ML) name for the new party.)

 Communist Party of India (Maoist)